polarityjam/polarityjam/docs/Web-App.rst

 Panel: Data preparation
 -----------------------

 The first panel allows upload of single csv files.
+The file must contain a sample column (default: "label"), which is numeric and contains whole numbers.
+Furthermore a column with numeric float values, the column can have any name.
+Also a column for grouping of conditions must be specified, it must contain a limited amount categorial values, so no numeric values.

+The data can be can be filtered by removing samples of a certain condition in the field "Identifier of conditions".
+Furthermore, numeric values can be filtered by setting and upper and lower threshold based on a column containing numeric values.

 Panel: Plot data